sshleifer/paperspace_setup/README.md

-# Getting Setup on paperspace
+# Getting Setup on Paperspace

+#### Get a public IP from sam
-email sshleifer@gmail.com
+email sshleifer@gmail.com "can I have a public IP please".
-I will give you a public IP and password over some secure means of communication
+I will give you a public IP and password over some secure means of communication. save it somewhere easily accessible!

-then
+### Setup jupyter and common packages

 `ssh paperspace@PUBLIC_IP`